richardthombs/scunpacked/README.md

-items        - Folder containing all Items, named after the class name loadouts     - Folder containing loadouts for ships and items named after the loadout filename ships        - Folder containing all ships, named after the class name items.json   - Index of all the items labels.json  - English translations of all labels ships.json   - Index of all the ships shops.json   - Index of all shops and everything that they sell or buy
+items        - Folder containing all Items, named after the class name loadouts     - Folder containing loadouts for ships and items named after the loadout filename ships        - Folder containing all ships, named after the class name ammo.json    - Index of all the ammunition fired by weapons and countermeasures items.json   - Index of all the items labels.json  - English translations of all labels ships.json   - Index of all the ships shops.json   - Index of all shops and everything that they sell or buy starmap.json - Index of the locations in the star map
 ```